Q: When will students' schedules be live for the school year?

 Q: I am a senior on track to graduate.
 Do I really have to take 7 classes?

-A: No. Seniors on track to graduate will have the option to have a reduced schedule.
+A: No. Seniors on track to graduate will have the option to have a 6-period day.
 However, if a student fails any class 1st semester, they will need to be enrolled in 7 classes for 2nd semester.

 Q: Is there an 8th period for those who want one?